Robustly Constrained Dynamic Games for Uncertain Nonlinear Dynamics: Experiments

 \subsection{Heterogeneous Team Hardware Experiment}

-We present a hardware experiment analog of the heterogeneous robot team simulations in Sec. \ref{subsec: Heterogeneous Team Simulation}, over $T = 30$ time steps with $\Delta t = 0.4s$.
-Each ground robot and quadcopter hardware has radius $r^i = 0.06$ and $0.1$, respectively.
+\looseness-1We present a hardware analog of the heterogeneous team simulations in Sec. \ref{subsec: Heterogeneous Team Simulation}, over $T = 30$ time steps with $\Delta t = 0.4s$.
+Each ground robot and quadcopter has radius $r^i = 0.06$ and $0.1$, respectively.
 We set $E_t^i(x_t^i) = 0.04 I_3$ for each quadcopter and $0.001 I_4$ for each ground robot.
-Each robot pair $i, j \in [N]$ must satisfy collision-avoidance constraints.
-The Dubins car following the quadcopter must also satisfy proximity constraints with $\rho^{ij} = 0.75$m, and line-of-sight constraints with $\theta^{ij} = \pi/2$ rad, with respect to the quadcopter.
-The other Dubins car must satisfy proximity constraints with $\rho^{ij} = 0.5$m, and line-of-sight constraints with $\theta^{ij} = \pi/3$ rad, both respect to the first Dubins car.
-When implementing our Alg.
+Each pair of robots must satisfy collision-avoidance constraints.
+The Dubins car behind the quadcopter must also satisfy proximity constraints with $\rho^{ij} = 0.75$m, and line-of-sight constraints with $\theta^{ij} = \pi/2$ rad, with respect to the quadcopter.
+The other Dubins car must satisfy proximity constraints with $\rho^{ij} = 0.5$m, and line-of-sight constraints with $\theta^{ij} = \pi/3$ rad, both with respect to the first Dubins car.
+When implementing Alg.
 1, we set $\alpha = 0.2$, and use the cost $J^i(\boldx, \boldu) = C_2^i(\boldx, \boldu)$, with $Q = 2 I_3$, $R = O$, and $Q_f = 10 I_3$ for each quadcopter and $Q = 2 I_3$, $R = O$, and $Q_f = O$ for each ground robot.
 Using Alg. \ref{Alg: IBR} with $\alpha = 0.2$, we generated robustly constraint-satisfying trajectory rollouts with an Alg. \ref{Alg: IBR} runtime of 38.3s (Fig. \ref{fig:heter_team_hardware}).
-Thus, our methods enable the safe, real-world deployment of multi-agent heterogeneous robot teams despite uncertain dynamics.
+Thus, our methods enable the safe, real-world deployment of heterogeneous robot teams despite uncertain dynamics.